NearDeFi/shade-agent-template/README.md

 - Go to the Phala Cloud dashboard https://cloud.phala.network/dashboard.

-- Click deploy > docker-compose.yml > paste in your docker-compose.yaml, select `tdx.small`, `prod5`, and `dstack-dev-0.3.5` and click deploy.
+- Click deploy > docker-compose.yml > paste in your docker-compose.yaml, and click deploy.
 You do not need to enter any environment variables here.

 - Once the deployment is finished, click on your deployment, then head to the `network tab` and open the endpoint.